liorocks/underscore-mixins/README.md

 # Underscore Mixins
 This is a collection of helpful javascript functions (a.k.a. mixins) for [underscore.js](http://underscorejs.org) library.

-Take a look at the [List of Methods](#list-of-methods) below to become more familiar with these package.
+Take a look at the [List of Methods](#list-of-methods) below to become more familiar with this package.

 # Installation
 **underscore-mixins** is a [Bower](http://bower.io/) package and it can be easily added to your project by running the following command: